MessageKit/MessageKit/README.md

 Please have a look at the [Quick Start guide](https://github.com/MessageKit/MessageKit/blob/master/Documentation/QuickStart.md) and the [FAQs](https://github.com/MessageKit/MessageKit/blob/master/Documentation/FAQs.md).

 We recommend you start by looking at the [Example](https://github.com/MessageKit/MessageKit/tree/master/Example) project or write a question with the "messagekit" tag on [Stack Overflow](https://stackoverflow.com/questions/tagged/messagekit).
-You can also look at previous issues here on GitHib with the **"Question"** tag.
+You can also look at previous issues here on GitHub with the **"Question"** tag.

 For more on how to use the MessageInputBar, see the dependency it is based on [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView).
 You can also see this [short guide]([https://github.com/MessageKit/MessageKit/blob/master/Documentation/MessageInputBar.md)